 What is Assessment?

-As it relates to the job search process, assessment is simply doing some things to discover our accomplishments and attributes to determine where we best fit in the world of work.
-Where will we be most successful?
+As it relates to the job search process, assessment is simply identifying our accomplishments and attributes in order to determine where we best fit in the world of work and thus, where we are likely to be most successful.

 Why Do an Assessment?